The Australian Qualified Framework or AQF for short will be the body responsible for handing over credentials to a Level 5 arborist.

 How To Work In Accordance With Local Laws

-One of the core reasons why a client will utilize the skills of a level 5 arborist is to ensure their property is protected against committing any violation for local or state laws.
+One of the core reasons why a client will hand over their credentials to a Level 5 arborist is because they want to ensure that their property is protected against committing any violation for local or state laws.
 Even a small oversight where trees are allowed to grow beyond a certain height or extending into another yard can be grounds for a major fine or penalty.
 The Tree Disputes Act within NSW is one such piece of legislation that outlines what behaviours are problematic and what cutting and planting exercises are permissible.
 The average citizen does not have to have comprehensive knowledge of each and every piece of legislation in this domain, but a basic idea about zoning permits and planting heights and locations is helpful to the cause.

 How To Limit Damage and Disease